open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### Resolving duplicate instrument registration conflicts

-Implementation are required by the API specification to tolerate duplicate instrument registration conflicts.
+Implementations are required by the API specification to tolerate duplicate instrument registration conflicts.
 View configuration offers the user an opportunity to configure a workaround in cases where the conflict involves the instrument type.